-‘clients have found CBILS vital and the Business Bounce Back Loans proved to be very popular’
+‘Clients have found CBILS vital and the Business Bounce Back Loans proved to be very popular’

 TaxAssist Accountants is a network of accountants across the UK who deal with independent businesses and self-employed professionals.
 They service over 77,000 businesses as a network and operate from over 375 locations.

-Daren Moore, Group Commercial Director, said, ‘we’ve invested many extra hours supporting our clients to ensure they are making the most of the Government support packages that were put in place over the last 3-4 months and now we’ve moved on to planning the next 6-12 months to support growth and to ensure they remain in business’.
+Daren Moore, Group Commercial Director, said, “we’ve invested many extra hours supporting our clients to ensure they are making the most of the Government support packages that were put in place over the last 3-4 months and now we’ve moved on to planning the next 6-12 months to support growth and to ensure they remain in business.”

-The company has been in regular contact with its bank and have found them very supportive throughout COVID-19.
-Daren commented, ‘the more up to date your bank is with your financials then we tend to find the more supportive they can be’.
+The company has been in regular contact with its bank and has found it very supportive throughout COVID-19.
+Daren commented, “The more up to date your bank is with your financials then we tend to find the more supportive it can be.”

-Daren said, ‘most of our team remained working long hours to support our clients and communicate regularly over what has been quite a stressful time for business owners.
-We processed around £10m in furlough claims in April alone so the scheme was heavily used by employers which has proven this to be a vital scheme’
+Daren said,: “Most of our team remained working long hours to support our clients and communicate regularly over what has been quite a stressful time for business owners.
+We processed around £10m in furlough claims in April alone so the scheme was heavily used by employers which has proven this to be a vital scheme”

-“Some businesses will have been damaged by this crisis and we hope they are able to get back on their feet as lockdown has lifted now.
-The next 6-12 months will show us the true damage this has caused.
-Equally, many see opportunity and there have been record growth figures in newly formed E-commerce businesses during lockdown so a start-up boom is well under way’.
+“Some businesses will have been damaged by this crisis and we hope they are able to get back on their feet as lockdown has lifted now,” said Daren.
+“The next 6-12 months will show us the true damage this has caused.
+Equally, many see opportunity and there have been record growth figures in newly formed E-commerce businesses during lockdown so a start-up boom is well under way.”